Welfare in Oxford drama

 Please find our Welfare master-doc here:

 What do I do if I have a concern?

-Our current OUDS welfare rep, Emma, is always more than happy to talk to you about any problems or concerns you may have, however big or small - even if you just want to say hello and have a catch up!
-You can reach her by emailing firstname.lastname@example.org or email@example.com.
+Our current OUDS welfare rep, Rosa, is always more than happy to talk to you about any problems or concerns you may have, however big or small - even if you just want to say hello and have a catch up!
+You can reach her by emailing firstname.lastname@example.org.
 Anything you tell her will be assumed confidential and treated a such unless she believes that you are at risk to yourself or to another member within the Oxford community.
 In this situation, information will be referred to the most qualified individual who is best equipped to deal with the situation.

 Every production in Oxford drama should also have a welfare rep involved on the production team who is not the OUDS welfare rep, the director or the producer.
 This person should have been identified to you at the start of the rehearsal/production process, along with their contact details.
-If you’re not sure who this person is on your production you can either get in touch with your director/producer or Emma (details above) and they should be able to find out for you who they are.
+If you’re not sure who this person is on your production you can either get in touch with your director/producer or Rosa (details above) and they should be able to find out for you who they are.
 Please note – Oxford University Drama Society is a student-run society, which means that students do not always have the relevant or adequate training to deal with particularly sensitive issues.

 What sort of things can I tell the welfare officer(s)?